 - Support for Resilience

 - Technology Resilience

 - Building for Resilience

 - Flood Related Health Precautions

-Chair of the UCVR Stephen Curry said “this was always a planned event to both update local businesses, and those who support businesses, on resilience measures they can take, ranging from a plan of action when floods are likely to recovery strategies based on good preparation and positive actions to alleviate such things as breaks in the supply chain.
-They can also learn about robust IT systems to get them back up and running, from alternate premises or just online if required”.
+Chair of the UCVR Stephen Curry said “this was always a planned event to both update local businesses, and those who support businesses, on resilience measures they can take, ranging from a plan of action when floods are likely, to recovery strategies based on good preparation and positive actions to alleviate such things as breaks in the supply chain.
+Businesses also learned about robust IT systems to get them back up and running, from alternate premises or just online if required”.

 Stephen added “we have learned a lot in the Calder Valley about coping with adversity and the ongoing disruption flooding can cause, so this was also a great opportunity to showcase the resilience shown by the people of the valley as an inspiration to others around the county who have been or could be affected by extreme events”.